BristolOpenData/BristolOpenData.github.io/_posts/2017-03-08-welcome-to-BOD.md

 ---
-title: Welcome
+title: Welcome to Bristol Open Data
 category: General
 feature_text: |
   Welcome to Bristol Open Data!
 ---

-## Welcome to Bristol Open Data!

 We’re really excited to have our site up and running.
 Whilst this is a new site, launching the identity and activities of a new group, it is the result of a lot of hard work behind the scenes and a lot of conversations about what the purpose and role of the group should be.